The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 Clean kitchen floor in a Tampa Bay home using the 20/10 cleaning rule

-If cleaning feels endless, it's usually because you're trying to do it all in one long session.
+If cleaning feels endless, it is usually because you are trying to do it all in one long session.

-The 20/10 rule is simple: clean for 20 minutes, rest for 10.
-It's not a gimmick—it's a realistic way to build consistency, especially in Greater Tampa Bay, where humidity and daily traffic bring buildup back quickly.
+The 20/10 rule is simple.
+Clean for 20 minutes, rest for 10.
+It is not a gimmick.
+It is a realistic way to build consistency, and it works especially well in Greater Tampa Bay, where humidity, sand, and daily traffic bring buildup back faster than most people expect.

 Key Takeaways